 Communication between the RVRC, installer and business site client is essential in ensuring security is optimised and each is working together efficiently .
 Our industry leading, cloud-based platform – YourSite, has transformed the way we can effectively communicate with installers and end-users to report faults or incidents occurring at their sites.
 This allows us to act swiftly if an incident should occur, following a set response agreement.
 This typically includes: contacting the key holder, emergency services if required and issuing an audio warning if we’re able.

 14. Are there enough operators on shift?

 Find how many operators work in the remote monitoring station.
 The more operators there are available, the more time they can dedicate to resolving alarms and responding to incidents.

 Similarly, the more operators a remote monitoring station has trained, the more efficiency you’ll see between their night and day shift operations.
-For example Farsight have the ability to have ten operators on shift at any given time and can guarantee that they monitor alarms 24/7 if those are the required hours agreed upon.
+For example, Farsight have the ability to have ten operators on shift at any given time and can guarantee that they monitor alarms 24/7 if those are the required hours agreed upon.

 With all the above points making a huge impact on the quality of service an RVRC provides to end-users and yourself, it’s also worth noting how supportive and knowledgeable the remote monitoring station is.
 Find out more about how Farsight have simplified the commissioning process and provide support in: Bringing Sites to Farsight.

 Find our more about working with Farsight